chidiwilliams/chidiwilliams.com/content/post/pointers-in-go.md

 }
 ```

 For some reason, the pointer to the enclosing environment referred to the environment itself.
-The linked list of `environment` structs formed a _loop_, and looking for the last value of the loop produced the stack overflow error.
+The linked list of `environment` structs formed a _cycle_, and looking for the last value of the cycle produced the stack overflow error.

 I instinctively suspected the issue might have been related to defining the `env` field in the `Interpreter` as a struct.
 (It was.)
 And so I changed it to a pointer to a struct, without thinking much more about it.